-Each piece has its own statement and beauty, on its own as well as in context
+Each piece makes a statement, on its own as well as in context.

 Photographer: Dion Robeson